Mauznemo/SmartMiata-Guide/docs/buying-the-hardware.md

 ## Buying the computer
 If you're also using [SmartifyOS](https://smartify-os.com/) for making the system you can't use a Raspberry Pi (at the moment) because it has an arm based system and Unity can only export to x86 and a Raspberry Pi probably doesn't have enough performance to run the 3D rendering at 60 FPS.

-After a while of searching I decided to go with the [youyeetoo X1](https://www.amazon.de/dp/B0CD2D38XD?ref=ppx_yo2ov_dt_b_product_details&th=1) because it seemed good for this project.
+After a while of searching I decided to go with the [youyeetoo X1](https://www.amazon.de/dp/B0CD2D38XD?ref=ppx_yo2ov_dt_b_product_details&th=1) because it seemed good for this project (It has pretty slow boot times, if you know of a mini computer of that size and price range that is better let me know!).

 ## Buying the Screen